 Growing An Avocado From Seed

-To grow an avocado from a seed you will first need to carefully remove the seed from the fruit.
+To grow avocado seed you will first need to carefully remove the seed from the fruit.
 Do so carefully so as to not damage the brown skin that covers the avocado pit.

 Gently wash the seed with water to ensure all remnants of the avocado fruit have been removed.

 Inspect the pit carefully to determine which end is the top.

 For the seed to sprout properly, you will need to make sure that the pointier tip of the seed faces upward.
 The rounder bottom will be gently submerged in water, where roots will grow.

 Stick four toothpicks into the sides of the seeds at equal distances from each other.
 Do so at a slight angle downward.
 These little pieces of wood will support your seed while the roots are growing.